sims-bit/Milestone_project_two/README.md

 ### UX Design
 #### Strategy

-* The core aim of the site is to play a quick fun and simple game
+* The core aim of the site is to play a quick fun and simple game with simple navigation and clear game rules
+* Intuitive interaction design
+* Responsiveness
 * The site is designed for mobile first and perdominately as a mobile game, with media break points for larger screens and a #container max-width of 684px.
 * The ideal visitor for the site will be a visitor that understand where the meme originates from.
-*

 #### User Stories
 ##### First time Users
+- The game will be familiar to those who have previous knowledge of the original meme as this is who this game is geared towards.
 - The site should be easy to understand and to navigate for the user.
 - The instructions should be easily understood.
 - The game should function as expected.